thomasread99/linux_pam_nfc/README.md

 <br />
 `make`
 <br />
 Run ./add_user with your user name as a parameter and a card on the card reader to register a new user.
 Run ./authenticate with your card on the reader to authenticate yourself.
+Both programs must be run using sudo or as a superuser in order to work, as they access protected files.

 ## Compilation
 To compile a PAM program using gcc on the Linux command line, run the command